 It never hurts to draw up plans for your new kitchen before you hire a contractor.
 Contractors look at these plans to determine if they are right for your project.
 The plans should include everything from the measurements to the appliances to the layout.
 You may want to hire an architect or designer to ensure your plans are clear and detailed.

 6. Hire A Contractor

 The next task on your checklist is hiring a kitchen remodeling contractor for your project.
 You want to hire based on their experience, qualifications, and costs.
 It is also important to schedule an interview and contact their references, as the lowest bidder may not be the best contractor for the job.
 Remember to show them your plans so they have an idea of what you are looking for in a contractor.
-Make sure they service your area (for example, we do custom kitchen remodeling in Central Pennsylvania, including Harrisburg, Hershey, Mechanicsburg, Carlisle, Lancaster, York, and Reading).
+Make sure they service your area (for example, we do custom kitchen remodeling in Central Pennsylvania, including Harrisburg, Hershey, Mechanicsburg, Carlisle, Lancaster, York, and Reading) (see entire service area).

 7. Consider Special Orders

 Custom cabinets, counters, and fixtures are examples of special orders, and you need to place these orders as soon as possible.
 You want to ensure there is enough time for the customization, shipment, and delivery of these items.
 The sooner you choose and order your special items, the more likely you are to receive them within your timeline.
 Remember, the cost of custom kitchen cabinets and other items may increase if you need a rush order.

 The last thing you want during your remodel is for dust and debris to find their way into other rooms.
 This is why you want to make plans to close off your kitchen before construction even begins.
 You can close off the kitchen with plastic sheeting or thick plastic tarps.
 If your kitchen has a back door or garage door, ask your contractor to use that door for entering and exiting your home.